-On April 25, 2017, the NINR Intramural Research Program will host a scientific symposium, Symptom Science Research: A Path to Precision Health, on the NIH campus in Bethesda, Maryland, highlighting NINR Intramural’s scientific advances and collaborations across the National Institutes of Health and other organizations.
+On April 25, 2017, the NINR Intramural Research Program hosted a scientific symposium, Symptom Science Research: A Path to Precision Health, on the NIH campus in Bethesda, Maryland, highlighting NINR Intramural’s scientific advances and collaborations across the National Institutes of Health and other organizations.

 The NINR Intramural Research Program is dedicated to conducting basic and clinical research on the biological, genetic, and behavioral mechanisms underlying symptoms of chronic conditions.
 The ultimate scientific goal is to enhance patient outcomes for individuals with conditions such as digestive disorders, cancer-related fatigue, and traumatic brain injury.